Need books or growing supplies? See our recommendations at our Gardening Supplies Store!

 Catalog: Hedge Specials

 |A hedge of Amelanchier

-Need lots of plants?
-How about 10 plants for $149!
+Need lots of plants and want a discounted price?
 Our hedge specials

 give you great plants at a great price.
 A "hedge special" is a bundle

 of 10 large plants of one variety (grade #1 for

 roses and 12-18" grade for shrubs).
 Prices for 10 or more of one varieties are $15.95 each .
 Throughout our catalog, we've listed hedge

 specials on certain plant varieties.
 These plants are shipped bareroot